shirakiya/docker-gcloud-sdk/README.md

 # docker-gcloud-sdk
-Docker image for gcloud-sdk on multi platforms
+Docker image that contains gcloud-sdk and kubectl CLI.
+It is assumed to build image on your own machine.